mrpapersonic/samplecreator/README.md

 # Sample Creator
 A YTPMV sample creator

-this was a joke and probably one of the most skid things i will ever do
+this was a terrible idea and i'm never doing this again